datacarpentry/semester-biology/exercises/Graphing-sexual-dimorphism-data-manipulation-R.md

     Now, remake your original graph using only the data on families with greater than 25 species.

-2. Sexual size dimorophism doesn't seem to show up clearly when looking at distributions of male and female masses across species, but maybe the differences among species are too large relative to the differences between sexes to see what is happening.
-So, you decide to look at the distribution of differences between species.
+2. Sexual size dimorphism doesn't seem to show up clearly when visually comparing the distributions of male and female masses across species.
+Maybe the differences among species are too large relative to the differences between sexes to see what is happening; so, you decide to calculate the difference between male and female masses for each species and look at the distribution of those values for all species in the data.

    Use `mutate()` to create a new column which is the relative size difference between female and male masses

    `(F_mass - M_mass) / F_mass`

-   and then make a histogram of these differences with a vertical line at 0 difference.
+   and then make a single histogram that shows all of the species-level differences.
+Add a vertical line at 0 difference for reference.

 3. Combine the two other tasks to produce histograms of the relative size difference for each family, only including families with more than 25